optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <img src="cpp1.png" style="width:720px;" />

 To analyze the visual structure, let's make a test similar to the _squint test_ used by the UI designers.
-Alan Cooper describes this test in his book [¹⁴](#fn-14):
+Alan Cooper describes this test in his book as follows[¹⁴](#fn-14):

 > Close one eye and squint at the screen with the other eye to see which elements pop out, which are fuzzy, and which seem to be grouped.
 Changing your perspective can often uncover previously undetected issues in layout and composition.

 In fact, by squinting, we are trying to gauge how we perceive an image through ambient vision.
-Instead of squinting, you can try to look at the code with a defocused gaze and somewhat away from the fragment of interest to us.
+Instead of squinting, you can try to look at the code with a defocused gaze and somewhat away from the fragment of interest.

 <img src="cpp1_blur.png" style="width:720px;" />

 The visual structure of this code contains only three large areas, which obviously does not reflect the program structure correctly.

-Stacking vertically allows you to correct this disadvantage:
+Stacking vertically allows you to correct this defect:

 <img src="cpp2.png" style="width:720px;" />